 This course series will supplement the pediatrics material covered in the Pharmacotherapy series.
 Emphasis for the course will be placed on practical issues involving infants and children that the pharmacist will encounter.
 This will be accomplished through a variety of readings, case studies and presentations.
-Prerequisite: Good standing as a 3rd year student in the professional program
+Prerequisite: Must be enrolled in the 3rd Professional year and be in good academic standing

 PMPR 7113/7114/7115 Pharmacy Practice Research/Scholarship I/II/III (1-4 credit hours) This course will provide the student the opportunity to learn about a practice-based research project through its conception, design, execution and reporting by working independently with a faculty advisor on a selected project.
 Each specific agreement will include a description of the objectives intended for this offering in the agreement.
-Prerequisite: Signed agreement between the student and a faculty advisor, approved by the department chair PMPR 7116 Business Plan Basics for Independent Pharmacy (2 credit hours) The course is designed to prepare students to write and present a business plan for the purchase of an independent community pharmacy.
+Prerequisite: Signed agreement between the student and a faculty advisor, approved by the department chair

+PMPR 7116 Business Plan Basics for Independent Pharmacy (2 credit hours)

+The course is designed to prepare students to write and present a business plan for the purchase of an independent community pharmacy.
 Considerations will be given to the many variables of ownership and management which may impact business success.
 The course will focus on business development, financial planning, capital generation and marketing of an independent pharmacy.
 The course is designed to encourage entrepreneur spirit and business planning skills.
-Prerequisites: Must be a P2 or P3 student, and be a member of the National Community Pharmacy Association (NCPA)
+Prerequisites: Successful progression within the College of Pharmacy program as a P2 or P3 student, and National Community Pharmacy Association (NCPA) membership